 - First job

 - 21st birthday marking the end of adolescence

-Although children do have friends, most of their social contact is with family members.
-However, during adolescence, they begin to make more friends outside of that small circle and spend more time with those friends.
+Although children do have friends, much of their social contact is with family members.
+During adolescence, people begin to make more friends outside of that small circle and spend more time with those friends.
 They have friends of both genders and typically have their first romantic relationships.
-Most adolescents have had the feeling of falling in love before they reach adulthood.
+Most adolescents have experienced the feeling of falling in love before they reach adulthood.

-When we become adults, we gradually take on the moral responsibilities that come with maturity.
+When we become adults, we gradually take on moral responsibilities.
 Adolescents are faced with difficult moral dilemmas that they must decide for themselves.
 Some of these might include:

 - Is it right to stand up to a bully?

 - Must I follow my parents' religion?

 - Is it okay to cheat on a test?

 - Is there anything wrong with using drugs and alcohol?

 - Is it wrong to put me first?